forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 ## `pricefeed`
 This section contains the data used by the `pricefeed` to fetch the prices using the [CoinGecko](https://www.coingecko.com/en) APIs.

-The only fields required in this section is the `tokens` field, which must be an array of objects, each one containing two fields:
+The only fields required in this section is the `tokens` field which contains two fields:
 - `name` represents the human-readable name of the token
 - `units` contains a list of token units, each of them having the following attributes:
   - `denom`